Zeitz Museum of Contemporary Art Africa: Leadership

-Zeitz MOCAA founders are Jochen Zeitz and the V&A Waterfront led by David Green, current Zeitz MOCAA co-chairs.
+Zeitz MOCAA founders are Mark Coetzee, Jochen Zeitz and the V&A Waterfront led by David Green.
+The latter two are the current Zeitz MOCAA co-chairs.
 As of 2021, the Board of Trustees includes Jochen Zeitz, David Green, Kate Garwood-Zeitz, Jonathan Bloch, Jody Allen, Atose Aguele, Hasnaine Yavarhoussen, Gasant Orrie as Legal Advisor, Gavin Jantjes as Honorary Trustee, with advisory council Albie Sachs, Isaac Julien, Wangechi Mutu.
 As of 6 May 2019 until her untimely passing in May 2025, Koyo Kouoh was the Executive Director and Chief Curator of Zeitz MOCAA.
 Storm Janse van Rensburg joined the museum on 2 September 2019 as Senior Curator and works alongside Assistant Curators Tandazani Dhlakama and Thato Mogotsi.
 Fawaz Mustapha functions as Chief Operating Officer.
 As of 2022, the Zeitz MOCAA Global Council includes Acha Leke, Bame Pule, Julie Mehretu, Michèle Sandoz, and Wangechi Mutu.

 Inception and development

 The public not-for-profit museum was commissioned through a partnership between the V&A Waterfront and German businessman Jochen Zeitz.
 The Waterfront invested more than R500 million towards its construction and infrastructure development, and Zeitz has loaned his art collection for his lifetime.

 According to CEO David Green, the decision to transform and renovate the building for the new museum would "breathe life into the Silo district and act as a draw card to a venture that is non-commercial in nature ... specifically for the enjoyment of all the continent’s citizens".
 While others have noted that the strategic partnership with Zeitz also serves to connect the existing properties of the Waterfronts's owners (Growthpoint Properties and the Government Employees Pension Fund) with the developing financial district in Cape Town's lower CBD.
-The conversion of the Silo building began in 2014 under the direction of London-based designer Thomas Heatherwick.